vivi-1/vivi-1/README.md

 - 👋 Hi, I’m Wei @vivi-1
-- 👀 I’m interested in bioinformatics and new techniques
+- 👀 I’m interested in programming and new techniques
 - 🌱 I’m currently learning plant pathology and looking for a job where I can create values using my skills in programming and molecular biology
 - 📫 Please reach me at wwei6@vt.edu